Bonzey2416/2048Extended/README.md

 # 2048Extended
 ## Changelog
+### Version 0.12.1
+Date of update: 2025-09-30
+* Fixed a bug when the game is restarted, the game won container doesn't hide.
+* Fixed a bug where some tiles appear above game won container not below.
 ### Version 0.12
 Date of update: 2025-09-30
 * Statistics: You can now view the statistics of each game.